 OS Accounting is a team of experienced specialists that has years of expertise dealing with capital gains tax issues.
 We offer capital gains tax calculation services as part of our services to all clients who also engage us for their ongoing services.

-When you disposal of assets, such as shares, business interests, property and other investments you may have to pay capital gains tax, or CGT.
-The tax law is complicated and there are a number of reliefs available that may reduce or remove your liability all together.
+When you dispose of assets, such as shares, business interests, property and other investments you may have to pay capital gains tax, or CGT.
+The tax law is complicated, but we can help you understand the range of reliefs available that may reduce or remove your liability altogether.

 We can help you assess whether you have to pay capital gains tax, advise whether any relief is available and calculate how much you need to pay.